nullren/nullren.github.io/_posts/2013-05-23-quick-encrypted-folder.md

     # losetup /dev/loop0 derp

-`/dev/loop0` is now like a normal block device. so lets set up dmcrypt
+`/dev/loop0` is now like a normal block device. so lets set up dmcrypt on it (`modprobe dm_crypt` if this is not loaded)

     # cryptsetup luksFormat /dev/loop0